Will my Solar Power System work during a Power Blackout?

 kW stands for kilowatt.
 This is a measurement of power.
 A kilowatt is 1,000 watts. kWh stands for kilowatt hour.
 This is a measurement of energy.

 Does a larger inverter produce more electricity?

-No, how much your solar PV system will produce will come down how many panels and the wattage of panels you have at your home.
-The function of the inverter to convert the DC power of your panels into usable AC power for your home.
+No, how much your solar PV system will produce will come down to how many panels and the wattage of panels you have at your home.
+The function of the inverter is to convert the DC power of your panels into usable AC power for your home..

 Will my system still work in a power outage?

 If you have a “grid connected system’ this means your solar will only work while the network is functioning.
 Due to safety reasons, when a blackout occurs your solar PV system will automatically stop producing electricity.
 This is due to a mandatory safety requirement in place to protect technicians working in your immediate area.
 Once the grid is backup, your system’s ability to generate will resume.
 However, we do recommend you check your system has turned back on.